EdgeNet-project/edgenet-project.github.io/contributing_nodes.md

 * _Only contribute nodes outside your institution's firewall!_  Best practice is in a Science DMZ.
 When you are running EdgeNet, you're permitting experimenters from around the world to run programs on your University's systems.
 * Contribute virtual machines rather than physical machines.
 If you find an EdgeNet experiment misbehaving on a VM, it's easy to just blow the VM away
-* A clean Ubuntu 16.04 or 18.04 VM
+* A clean Ubuntu  18.04 or Centos 7 VM

 Requirements for contributed nodes:

-* A virtual or physical machine running a modern version of UbuntU (we recommend Ubuntu 16.04 or Ubuntu 18.04)
+* A virtual or physical machine running a modern version of Ubuntu or Centos (we recommend Ubuntu 18.04 and Centos 7)
-* Connectivity to an APT repo that is up-to-date
+* Connectivity to a repo that is up-to-date
 * A routable IP address

 Adding a node is a simple matter of running a shell script.
-As root on the VM, download the [add-node shell script] (https://sundewcluster.appspot.com/downloads/setup_node.sh)  at https://sundewcluster.appspot.com/downloads/setup_node.sh (link in plaintext for easy copy/paste)  and run it as root.
+As root on the VM, download the appropriate script for [Ubuntu] (https://sundewcluster.appspot.com/downloads/setup_node.sh)  at https://sundewcluster.appspot.com/downloads/setup_node.sh or [Centos] (https://sundewcluster.appspot.com/downloads/setup_centos.sh)  at https://sundewcluster.appspot.com/downloads/setup_centos.sh(link in plaintext for easy copy/paste)  and run it as root.
 After about 30 seconds, you'll be prompted to add a name; choose any name that is a valid prefix of a fully-qualifed domain name.
 If you've chosen a valid _name_ and it isn't otherwise taken, your node will be added at _name.edge-net.io_.
 The whole process takes about a minute.